UtahRETC/JavaProgrammer1Class2017/classes/week_01_slides.md

 # Why?

-You should use the smallest amount of data possible to accomplish a task, so that your computer doesn't run out of memory.x
+You should use the smallest amount of data possible to accomplish a task, so that your computer doesn't run out of memory.

 -----------------------------------------------------------------------------